Thelma and the Sleaze: History

-In 2005, Gilbert – who was born in Kankakee, IL but grew up in Kentucky and Iowa – came to Nashville at the age of 21 to study audio engineering.
+In 2005, Gilbert – who was born in Kankakee, Illinois but grew up in Kentucky and Iowa – came to Nashville at the age of 21 to study audio engineering.
 In 2006, Gilbert joined the all-female punk rock band the Trampskirts as a guitar player.
 Gilbert was in Trampskirts until 2009 when the band dissolved.

+Gilbert and Baby Angel were inspired to start a band as they were sleeping in a van and thought a vandal was breaking into it.
+On an instinct, Baby Angel reflexively grabbed an extension cable to defend them both.
+Taken back by the gesture, LG referred to their relationship as "Thelma and the Sleaze", a play on words from the film Thelma & Louise, a 1991 American crime drama female buddy film which features two best friends escaping to Mexico after Louise violently defended Thelma from her attacker.

-In 2010, Gilbert and fellow Trampskirts band members including drummer Jacki Macri and bass player Emily “Baby Angel” Zimmer founded Thelma and the Sleaze.
-The band's first show was on November 8, 2010 and was themed after the film Thelma and Louise.
+In 2010, Gilbert and fellow Trampskirts band members including drummer Jacki Macri and bass player Emily "Baby Angel" Zimmer founded Thelma and the Sleaze.

+The band's first show was on November 8, 2010.
 One member of Trampskirts departed after their first show and then in 2011, drummer Jacki Macri left the band.
-The band added Indianapolis native Chase “Tender” Noelle on drums and Beth Finney on lead guitar.
+The band added Chase Lombardo (formerly known as Chase "Tender" Noelle) on drums and Beth Finney on lead guitar.
 The lineup of Gilbert, Zimmer, Noelle and Finney debuted on February 7, 2012, opening for Jack White's Black Belles.

 In March 2012, the band recorded the Pillage EP.
 Shortly thereafter Finney left the band.